alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ```

 **Tips:**

-In general, If we have an unambiguous address, and we just want to know its `latitude` and `longitude` we can reduce costs by using `Geocoding` instead of `getDetails` service if we have an ambiguous and incomplete address we need to use a `Places API Place Autocomplete`
+- If we have an unambiguous address, and we just want to know its `latitude` and `longitude` we can reduce costs by using `Geocoding` instead of `getDetails` service.
+- If we have an ambiguous and incomplete address we need to use a `Place Autocomplete`

 **Example `Geocode` request:**